 We are a multicultural and international community, with an enrollment of 6,300 international students and one of the largest study abroad programs in the country.

 The University of Minnesota is known worldwide as an outstanding institution with top rankings.

 Inventions and discoveries are made here, such as the cardiac pacemaker, the first successful open-heart surgery, the black box airplane flight recorder, and Ziagen, a major drug to treat HIV/AIDS.
 Learn more about recent research.

-We are the only Big 10 University located in a major city, which provides outstanding access to transportation, internships, restaurants, theater, and more.
+We are one of the few Big 10 Universities located in a major city, which provides outstanding access to transportation, internships, restaurants, theater, and more.

 As a comprehensive research university, we offer access to amazing facilities and student opportunities including six specialized career centers and unique freshmen seminars.